marktext/marktext/README.md

 Mark Text is in full development, please make sure to read the [Contributing Guide](https://github.com/marktext/marktext/blob/master/.github/CONTRIBUTING.md) before making a pull request.
 Want to add some features to Mark Text?
 Refer to [TODO LIST](https://github.com/marktext/marktext/blob/master/.github/TODOLIST.md)

 Thank you to all the people who have already contributed to Mark Text!
-If you are a member of [contributors](https://github.com/marktext/marktext/graphs/contributors), open a PR to add your name and photo to the contribution list bellow.
+If you are a member of [contributors](https://github.com/marktext/marktext/graphs/contributors), open a PR to add your name and photo to the contribution list below.

 Special thanks to @[Yasujizr](https://github.com/Yasujizr) who designed the logo of Mark Text.